-• 5-15 Masonic Building (Synco Drugs) -200 N Three Notch (55-10-09-29-3-304-015.000)
+• 5-15 Masonic Building (Synco Drugs) - 200 N Three Notch (55-10-09-29-3-304-015.000)

-historic This landmark structure was constructed circa 1897.
-The architect was Enoch Crites, who also designed (and built?) the Gellerstedt Other sources list the construction date as building.
-1890 (Farmer 1992:273), but the 1892 Sanborn map (3) only depicts a small, two story wood frame Masonic Lodge at this location.
+This landmark historic structure The architect was Enoch constructed circa 1897.
+Crites, who also designed (and built?) the Gellerstedt Other sources list the construction date as 1890 (Farmer 1992:273), but the 1892 Sanborn map (3) only depicts a small, two story wood frame Masonic Lodge at this location.
 The extant Masonic Building was constructed by 1897 (Sanborn:3), and housed a grocery and printer on the first floor, council room and offices on the second, and Masonic Lodge on the third.
 The Masonic Building also housed the Troy Post Office on the first floor by April, 1903 (Sanborn:3).
 The first floor later contained a "Picture Show" (Sanborn 1916:3) after the post office was moved to the Johnson Center building in 1912.

 The three and a half story Masonic Building features the Richardsonian Romanesque style (Figure 4.35).
 The dominate feature of this style, the Romanesque arch, is featured in the windows of the third story and above in the pediment of the façade.
 Other classic features of this popular 19th century style are evidenced in the belt course of rough faced ashlar and semicircular window arches that spring from a heavy wall surface.
 A decorative egg and dart motif in terra cotta runs several feet above the belt course.
-The building's composition is representative the of two-part commercial block as the facade is horizontally divided into two distinct zones.
+The building's composition the representative of two-part commercial block as the façade is horizontally divided into two distinct zones.